Revisiting the Classics: Cane Fire

 Taking its title from what is thought to be the first Hollywood feature ever shot on the island of Kaua’i (1934’s White Heat, alternately titled Cane Fire, now considered lost), Cane Fire plumbs the archive of classic Hollywood cinema, tracing its complex ties to the ongoing colonization of Hawai’i and mobilizing cinema itself as an incendiary political tool.

-Filmmaker Anthony Banua-Simon will join moderator Tyler Morgenstern (Assistant Director, Carsey-Wolf Center) for a post-screening discussion of Cane Fire.
+Filmmaker Anthony Banua-Simon joined moderator Patrice Petro (Dick Wolf Director of the Carsey-Wolf Center) for a post-screening discussion of Cane Fire.

 Biographies